colenem/wide-eye-tech-assessment/readme.md

 We have made an opinionated choice to use SCSS here as it tracks with our internal development expectations.
 You are free to work in raw CSS or another abstraction.
 A normalize css file has been added for convenience.

 ### API Source
 We are using a basic mockend API as described by `.mockend.json` there should be no need to modify this resource.
-The API does not provide photos, as a placeholder please use `https://unsplash.com/` or a simple random image url from `https://picsum.photos/410/200` (The last two params of the url describe the size).
+The API returns an array of objects with all the data needed for the task.
 ##### Posts Endpoint:
 `https://mockend.com/Wide-Eye-Creative/technical-boilerplate/posts`